-Hepatitis B Immunoglobulin-VF Human Hepatitis B Immunoglobulin, solution for intramuscular injection.
-Consumer Medicine Information What is in this leaflet This leaflet answers some common questions about Hepatitis B Immunoglobulin-VF.
-It does not contain complete information about Hepatitis B Immunoglobulin-VF.
+Consumer Medicine Information

+What is in this leaflet

+This leaflet answers some common questions about Tetanus Immunoglobulin-VF.
+It does not contain complete information about Tetanus Immunoglobulin-VF.
 It does not take the place of talking to your doctor.

 If you have any concerns about using this medicine, ask your doctor.
 Follow your doctor's advice even if it is different from what this leaflet says.

 Please read this leaflet carefully and keep it for future reference.

 The information in this leaflet is subject to change.
 Please check with your doctor whether there is any new information about this medicine that you should know since you were last treated.

-What Hepatitis B Immunoglobulin-VF is used for Hepatitis B Immunoglobulin-VF is manufactured from human plasma (the liquid component of blood) collected by Australian Red Cross Lifeblood.
-Hepatitis B Immunoglobulin-VF contains protein substances called antibodies which can prevent infection from developing in a person who has been exposed to the hepatitis B virus.
-Hepatitis B Immunoglobulin-VF is used to prevent hepatitis B infection in a person who comes into contact with blood or other material suspected of being infected with hepatitis B, for example, by accidental needle stick injury or sexual exposure.
-It is also given to babies born to mothers with hepatitis B infection.
-Ask your doctor if you have any questions about why Hepatitis B Immunoglobulin-VF has been prescribed for you.
-Your doctor will have assessed the risks and benefits associated with the use of this medicine for you.
-Before you are given Hepatitis B Immunoglobulin-VF Make sure you tell your doctor of any reasons you know of why you should not be given this medicine.
-You must not be given this medicine if you have: - a history of allergy to human immunoglobulin products (allergic reactions may include skin rash, face swelling, wheezing or breathing difficulties) or previously been told you react to any of the ingredients in Hepatitis B Immunoglobulin-VF (human immunoglobulins or glycine) - been told you have antibodies to immunoglobulin A (IgA).
-Tell your doctor if you have allergies to any other medicines, or if you have ever had an allergic reaction to an injection.
+What Tetanus Immunoglobulin-VF is used for

+Tetanus Immunoglobulin-VF is manufactured from human plasma (the liquid component of blood) collected by Australian Red Cross Lifeblood.
+Tetanus Immunoglobulin-VF contains protein substances called antibodies which can provide protection against tetanus infection.
+It is used for the prevention of tetanus in a person who has not recently been immunised against tetanus and who has suffered an injury which could expose them to the tetanus bacteria.

+Ask your doctor if you have any questions about why Tetanus Immunoglobulin-VF has been prescribed for you.
+Your doctor will have assessed the risks and benefits associated with the use of this product for you.

+Before you are given Tetanus Immunoglobulin-VF

+Make sure you tell your doctor of any reasons you know of why you should not be given this medicine.

+You must not be given this medicine if you have:

+- a history of allergy to human immunoglobulin products (allergic reactions may include skin rash, face swelling, wheezing or breathing difficulties) or previously been told you react to any of the ingredients in Tetanus Immunoglobulin-VF (human immunoglobulins or glycine) - been told you have antibodies to immunoglobulin A (IgA).

+Tell your doctor if you have allergies to any other medicines or if you have ever had an allergic reaction to an injection.

 Tell your doctor also if you:

-- have previously been advised that you have immunoglobulin A (IgA) deficiency - are taking or using any other medicines.
-These include medicines bought from - pharmacies, supermarkets and health food stores. - have tested positive for hepatitis B infection - suffer from a blood disorder or blood clotting problem - have had any vaccination during the last two weeks - have any other medical conditions.
+- have ever had a tetanus vaccine injection - have previously been advised that you have immunoglobulin A (IgA) deficiency. - are taking or using any other medicines.
+These include medicines bought from pharmacies, supermarkets and health food stores. - suffer from a blood disorder or blood clotting problem

+- have had any vaccination during the last two weeks - have any other medical conditions.